openmiblab/ppln-ibeat-totseg/README.md

 **Note (1)**: The naming of the organs follows the conventions from [TotalSegmentator](https://github.com/wasserth/totalsegmentator), classes **total_mr** and **tissue_types_mr**.

 **Note (2)**: You can interrupt this computation at any time (hit Ctrl + C) and resume it later.
-This will not cause any data corruption and when you restart the existing results will not be recomputed.
-If you do want to recompute them, manually delete the folder with results first.
+This will *not* cause any data corruption and when you restart the existing results will *not* be recomputed.
+If you *do* want to recompute them, manually delete the folder with results first.

 ---
 ## Stage 3: Measure autosegmented organs

-This will compute radiomics shape metrics for any or all of the organs, and save them as csv format.
+This will compute radiomics shape metrics for any or all of the organs, and save them in csv format.
 This does not need step 2 to be completed, but it is wise to visually check the masks before running computations and extracting measurements.
 Results will be saved in a folder called **stage_3_measure**.

-Fastest is to expert results for a single organ only:
+Fastest is to export results for a single organ only:

 ```bash
 python -m totseg.stage_3_measure --build=$data --organs aorta